rackerlabs/rackspace-how-to/content/exchange/microsoft-account-association-issues.md

 1. Sign in to <https://login.live.com/> with your Microsoft account.

-   If you are uncertain of your Microsoft account password, you should use the forgot password option listed on the sign-in page.
+   If you are uncertain of your Microsoft account password, you should use the **Forgot password** option that appears on the sign-in page.

-   **Warning:** If you opt for the forgot password option, do *not* select **"Click here to remove your email address from that account"** in the password reset email.
+   **Warning:** If you use the **Forgot password** option, do *not* select **"Click here to remove your email address from that account"** in the password reset email.

-2. Select **Your info** from the ribbon near the upper left-hand corner of the page.
+2. Select **Your info** from the ribbon near the upper-left corner of the page.

 3. Select **Manage your sign-in email or phone number**.